- Search The Registry

 - Creating Support

-During World War I, African Americans struggled for their identities, recognition, and increased potential for professional advancement.
+During World War I, blacks struggled for their identities, recognition, and increased potential for professional advancement.
 During the 1914-1915 school year, a group of students who had been members of Phi Lambda Epsilon and other male students attending the college collectively went before the faculty with the idea of a new fraternity.
 These men all had high ideals regarding the teaching profession and the social needs of the students.
 The fraternity became national in 1921 when a second chapter was founded at Bradley University in Peoria, Illinois.
 The fraternity has since evolved from an honorary professional fraternity to a professional education fraternity in 1966 to an honor fraternity for all disciplines.
 Phi Sigma Pi became coeducational in 1977.

 State Teacher’s College at Warrensburg, Missouri, was one of almost 200 institutions across the United States to prepare educators for the growing country.
 The Missouri Beta Chapter of Phi Lambda Epsilon, a fraternity founded in 1892 with chapters located on normal and high school campuses, was organized in 1894 as the first fraternity on Warrensburg’s campus.
 In 1914 the faculty of Warrensburg investigated Phi Lambda Epsilon and found that it only emphasized the social side of college life; the chapter was disbanded.
 The faculty at first disapproved of a new fraternity on campus.

 The support of President E. L. Hendricks, Dean Claude A. Phillips, and Professor C. H. McClure led the faculty to approve the establishment of a new fraternity on campus.
 Each of these men had been a member of Phi Delta Kappa, an education fraternity that operated in larger universities and colleges with graduate education departments.
 The three men concluded that the quality of the students at Warrensburg’s campus should be affiliated with and receive the membership benefits of a national fraternal organization.
 Phi Sigma Pi Was Born.
 The academic records of students at Warrensburg College led Hendricks, Phillips, and McClure to believe that the students should be affiliated with a nationally recognized fraternal organization stressing scholarship.